Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Introduction

-Nevertheless, when using an increasing batch size $b_k$, there exists $k_0 \in \mathbb{N}$ such that, for all $k \geq k_0$, $b_k \geq n$.
-This implies that, for all $k \geq k_0$, computing $T_{\bm{\xi}_k} (\bm{x}_k) = (1/b_k) \sum_{i=1}^{b_k} T_{\xi_{k,i}} (\bm{x}_k)$ would be difficult in practice.
-However, the previous numerical results in \cite{umeda2025increasing,oowada2025faster} showed that increasing the batch size a finite number of times (e.g., for training ResNet-34 on ImageNet with $n = 1,281,167$, $b_0 = 2^5, b_1 = 2^6, b_2 = 2^7$, $b_3 = 2^8$, and $b_4 = 2^9$ were used in Section A.5 in \cite{umeda2025increasing}) accelerates mini-batch stochastic gradient descent, which is an example of algorithm \eqref{K_M_1}.
-From a practical standpoint, finitely increasing the batch size within a computable range leads to faster convergence of algorithm \eqref{K_M_1}.
+For strictly increasing batch size $b_k$, there exists some $k_0 \in \mathbb{N}$ such that, for all $k \geq k_0$, $b_k \geq n$.
+Then it would be difficult in practice to compute $T_{\bm{\xi}_k} (\bm{x}_k) = (1/b_k) \sum_{i=1}^{b_k} T_{\xi_{k,i}} (\bm{x}_k)$ for $k \geq k_0$.
+However, \cite{umeda2025increasing,oowada2025faster} showed numerically that increasing the batch size a finite number of times (for example, to train ResNet-34 on ImageNet with $n = 1,281,167$, batch sizes $b_0 = 2^5, b_1 = 2^6, b_2 = 2^7$, $b_3 = 2^8$, and $b_4 = 2^9$ were used; see Section A.5 in \cite{umeda2025increasing}) accelerates mini-batch stochastic gradient descent, which is an example application of algorithm \eqref{K_M_1} (see also Section \ref{sec:1.3}).
+In practice, finitely increasing batch size within some computable range will give faster convergence of algorithm \eqref{K_M_1}.